hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250600134v1-spurious-correlations-and-beyond-understanding-and-mitigating-shortc.md

 ---
 layout: default
-title: Spurious Correlations and Beyond: Understanding and Mitigating Shortcut Learning in SDOH Extraction with Large Language Models
+title: "Spurious Correlations and Beyond: Understanding and Mitigating Shortcut Learning in SDOH Extraction with Large Language Models"
 ---

 # Spurious Correlations and Beyond: Understanding and Mitigating Shortcut Learning in SDOH Extraction with Large Language Models